Pakistan–South Korea relations: Bilateral agreements and MOUs

 A significant boost in the bilateral cooperation has been observed in recent years.
 From tourism to defense, the two countries are expanding their relations.
 HE Mumtaz Zahra Baloch, the ambassador of Pakistan in ROK, is very keen to connect bilateral R&D sectors.
 Pakistan have recently joined the Global Green Growth Institute, headquartered in Seoul.
 A Memorandum of Understanding was signed between Institute of Strategic Studies Islamabad (ISSI) and Institute of Foreign Affairs & National Security (IFANS) Seoul, South Korea.
 In a recent bid, an agreement on Transfer of Sentenced Persons was signed between Pakistan and the Republic of Korea.
 In a bid to boost cultural interaction between Korea and Pakistan and responding to Prime Minister of Pakistan's initiative to promote religious tourism, particularly, Buddhist tourism in the country, over 60 members' delegation of Korean Buddhist pilgrims led by Ven.
 Wonhaeng, President of Jogye Order of Korean Buddhism visited Pakistan.
 Pakistan and Korea are exploring a plethora of avenues for cooperation in future, especially in Technology, trade, defense and R&D sector.

+Cooperation

+Pakistani Ambassador to South Korea Nabeel Munir emphasized, during interview with Korean Media, the importance of economic cooperation between Pakistan and South Korea in trade, investment, and science and technology, citing South Korea's low birth rate as an example.

+Nabeel Munir said in an interview with The Korea Times at the embassy in Pakistan in 2024:

 Korean companies in Pakistan

 Federal Minister for Commerce Engineer Khurram Dastgir visited South Korea in July 2015 and discussed bilateral trade and possibility of FTA.

-South Korea has agreed to provide a loan of 78 million dollars for the construction of tunnel in Malakand Pass.
+South Korea has agreed to provide a loan of 78 million dollars for the construction of a tunnel in Malakand Pass.
 Feasibility report of the tunnel has been jointly prepared by National Highway Authority and South Korean consultants.